BofA Securities slashes price target on Alphabet Inc. [GOOG] – find out why.

 BofA Securities have made an estimate for Alphabet Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 31, 2023.

-Alphabet Inc. [GOOG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.27.
-With this latest performance, GOOG shares gained by 4.28% in over the last four-week period, additionally plugging by 36.36% over the last 6 months – not to mention a rise of 7.89% in the past year of trading.
+Alphabet Inc. [GOOG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.58.
+With this latest performance, GOOG shares gained by 7.18% in over the last four-week period, additionally plugging by 33.75% over the last 6 months – not to mention a rise of 6.47% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Alphabet Inc. [GOOG] shares currently have an operating margin of +25.95 and a Gross Margin at +55.07.
 Alphabet Inc.’s Net Margin is presently recorded at +21.35.